guardian/source/docs/rfcs/no-unusable-components-line-in-the-sand.md

 ### Anti-patterns

-This proposal would not permit a "*please enable javascript to use this*" type message.
+This proposal would not permit a "*Please enable JavaScript to use this*" type message.

 Users should decide (or are unable to change) the environment Source components run in.
 Our job is to provide the best experience we can given what we encounter.